I have found that martial art related websites rarely point to questions of ethics or conduct.

 it more interesting for other peer groups than prospective juvenile (or adult) delinquents, I have never

 heard of any problems.
-(In fact, some enthusiasts dilute the martial power of taijiquan by
+(In fact, some enthusiasts seem to rather limit their martial skills by

 Nonetheless, in a world where a perceived increasing complexity of "globalization" seems to